lexi-lambda/lexi-lambda.github.io/_src/resume.md

 ## Teaching and technical writing

 I like explaining things, and I know how to make complex topics accessible, both in writing and in person.
-I give talks and workshops, write [this blog](/), and [document][megaparsack-doc] [all of my][functional-doc] [software][lens-doc] [extensively][test-fixture-doc].
+I give talks and workshops, write [this blog](/), and [document][hackett-doc] [all][megaparsack-doc] [of my][functional-doc] [software][lens-doc] [extensively][test-fixture-doc].

 # Things I like to use

 ## Haskell

 I am deeply familiar with Haskell and its ecosystem, and I know how to do everything from practical type-level programming to metaprogramming with Template Haskell.
 I am skilled in structuring Haskell applications to make them testable and easy to change.
-I use a hand-picked complement of libraries and GHC extensions to turn Haskell into a compile-time assistant that knows so much about my domain that it can write a lot of my code for me.
+I use a tailored set of libraries and GHC extensions to turn Haskell into a compile-time assistant that knows so much about my domain that it can write a lot of my code for me.

 Recently, I’ve done a lot of work using servant, a Haskell type-level DSL for building REST-y HTTP APIs, which makes implementing complex APIs easy in a composable way.
-I also maintain three open-source Haskell libraries, [text-conversions][] and [test-fixture][], and [monad-persist][].
+I also maintain four open-source Haskell libraries, [text-conversions][], [monad-mock][], [monad-persist][], and [test-fixture][].

 ## Racket